Koredotcom/docs/docs/xo/how-tos/hubspot/lead-capture-in-hubspot.md

 5. Enter all lead details when prompted by the VA, as shown below:
 <img src="../images/lead_details.png" alt="lead_details" title="lead_details" style="border: 1px solid gray; zoom:70%;">

 6. The new lead is created in Hubspot CRM.
-To view the lead, log in to Hubspot, click **CRM** in the left menu bar, and then select **Tickets**.
+To view the lead, log in to Hubspot, click **CRM** in the left menu bar, and then select **Contacts**.

 7. [Publish your App (VA)](../../deploy/publishing-bot.md) so the end users can use this capability.